 Canopy Tower is also striking distance from many of Panama’s “hotspot” birding locations, putting us in the middle of the action in yet another way.
 After four nights in the tower, we move inland and upwards, to Canopy Lodge near El Valle in the central mountains, which is alive with wild activity.
 From our open-air dining room we see a spectrum of species, including some considered furtive!
 Before breakfast we often see aracaris, motmots, oropendolas, honeycreepers, and warblers.
 We luxuriate by being in the middle of the action throughout this tour.

-• Panama birding is as easy as going to your window at Canopy Lodge.
+Panama birding is as easy as going to your window at Canopy Lodge.
+Photo courtesy of Canopy Lodge.

-• Canopy Lodge is one of the best locations for Panama birding
+Canopy Lodge is one of the best locations for Panama birding.
+Photo courtesy of Canopy Lodge.

 2. Our Timing is Perfect: Spring Migration